-One item of 1997-2007 pension legislation is potentially at variance with the principle to some degree.
-For the Minneapolis Firefighters Relief Association, a retirement benefit increase was provided to retirees who are single, with the increase based on that unmarried status (First Special Session Laws 2001, Chapter 10, Article 15, Section 5).
-The benefit increase appears to have been motivated by a desire by single retirees to gain the advantages of a prior benefit increase that was granted to married retirees, due to the automatic survivor coverage previously provided by the relief association and its conversion into an optional annuity form.
-Marital status is not a factor in the policy principle.
+The Minneapolis Fire benefit increase appears to have been motivated by a desire by single retirees to gain the advantages of a prior benefit increase that was granted to married retirees, due to the automatic survivor coverage previously provided by the relief association and its conversion into an optional annuity form, although marital status is not a factor in the policy principle.
+The teacher retirement adequacy studies appear to be premised on a sense by active plan members that current benefit levels are inadequate, although no measure of benefit adequacy beyond benefit plan provision comparability.

-7. Principle II.C.8.
+9. Principle II.C.8.
 Post Retirement Benefit Adequacy indicates that the primary purpose for post retirement adjustments is to replace the impact of inflation on previously adequate retirement benefits, with the adjustment mechanism funded on an actuarial basis, and with the inflation measure based on a valid recognized economic indicator.

-Five items of 1997-2007 pension legislation are potentially at variance with the principle to some degree:
+Eight items of 1997-2008 pension legislation are potentially at variance with the principle to some degree:

-1) In 1997, the Consumer Price Index component of the Minnesota Post Retirement Investment Fund statewide post retirement adjustment mechanism was reduced by one percent as part of the funding for an increase in the benefit accrual rates of the various statewide retirement plans (Laws 1997, Chapter 233, Article 1, Section 5).

-- 2) Also in 1997, the thirteenth check lump sum post retirement adjustment mechanism of the St. Paul Teachers Retirement Fund Association (SPTRFA) was replaced by an annual annuitized post-retirement adjustment mechanism, funded from SPTRFA investment actuarial gains (Laws 1997, Chapter 233, Article 3, Sections 7 and 10). - 3) Additionally, in 1997, the Minneapolis Police Relief Association and the Minneapolis Firefighters Relief Association thirteenth check post retirement adjustment mechanism was modified, increasing the amount of investment gain for distribution and expanding the definition of excess income (Laws 1997, Chapter 233, Article 4, Sections 1, 8 to 10, and 13 to 16). - 4) In 1999, a "thirteenth check" post retirement adjustment mechanism based on relief association investment actuarial gains was created in addition to the existing post retirement escalator (indexation to the salary of a top grade police officer) for the Fairmont Police Relief Association (Laws 1999, Chapter 222, Article 3, Section 3). - 5) In 2000, additional "thirteenth check" post retirement adjustment mechanisms funded from a portion of relief association assets in excess of a 110 percent funding ratio were created for the Minneapolis Police Relief Association and the Minneapolis Firefighters Relief Association (Laws 2000, Chapter 461, Article 17, Sections 1, 2, 7, 8, and 9).
+- 1) In 1997, the Consumer Price Index component of the Minnesota Post Retirement Investment Fund statewide post retirement adjustment mechanism was reduced by one percent as part of the funding for an increase in the benefit accrual rates of the various statewide retirement plans (Laws 1997, Ch.
+233, Art.
+1, Sec.
+5). - 2) Also in 1997, the thirteenth check lump sum post retirement adjustment mechanism of the St. Paul Teachers Retirement Fund Association (SPTRFA) was replaced by an annual annuitized post-retirement adjustment mechanism, funded from SPTRFA investment actuarial gains (Laws 1997, Ch.
+233, Art.
+3, Sec.
+7 and 10). - 3) Additionally, in 1997, the Minneapolis Police Relief Association and the Minneapolis Firefighters Relief Association thirteenth check post retirement adjustment mechanism was modified, increasing the amount of investment gain for distribution and expanding the definition of excess income (Laws 1997, Ch.
+233, Art.
+4, Sec.
+1, 8 to 10, and 13 to16). - 4) In 1999, a "thirteenth check" post retirement adjustment mechanism based on relief association investment actuarial gains was created in addition to the existing post retirement escalator (indexation to the salary of a top grade police officer) for the Fairmont Police Relief Association (Laws 1999, Ch.
+222, Art.
+3, Sec.
+3). - 5) In 2000, additional "thirteenth check" post retirement adjustment mechanisms funded from a portion of relief association assets in excess of a 110 percent funding ratio were created for the Minneapolis Police Relief Association and the Minneapolis Firefighters Relief Association (Laws 2000, Ch.
+461, Art.
+17, Sec.
+1, 2, 7, 8, and 9). - 6) In 2006, effective July 1, 2010, total post-retirement increases applicable to all plans invested through the Minnesota Post Retirement Investment Fund cannot exceed five percent annually (Laws 2006, Ch.
+277, Art.
+1, Sec.
+1 and 3). - 7) In 2007, as a demonstration project, the SPTRFA post-retirement adjustment mechanism was temporarily replaced with an adjustment based wholly on the Consumer Price Index increase, subject to a five percent annual maximum (Laws 2007, Ch.
+134, Art.
+7, Sec.
+1). - 8) In 2008, an automatic trigger was established for the dissolution of the statewide Minnesota Post Retirement Investment Fund, which, if the trigger event or events occur, would convert the statewide retirement plan post retirement adjustment mechanism from one partially based on an inflation index, the Consumer Price Index, to an automatic percentage increase untied to any inflation indicator (Laws 2008, Ch.
+349, Art.
+2).